RARE: Retrieval-Aware Robustness Evaluation for Retrieval-Augmented Generation Systems: Robustness Experiments and Analysis

 \subsection{Overall Model Performance}

 Examining the overall robustness scores in the Table \ref{tab:robustness_results} shows that larger models generally demonstrate superior robustness.
-Qwen3-14B achieves a robustness score that surpasses those of its smaller models, Qwen3-8B and Qwen3-4B.
-A similar size-dependent trend is observed within the Llama 3 series: the 70-billion-parameter Llama3-70B exhibits a markedly higher robustness score than Llama3-8B.
-Size alone, however, does not always reflects the robustness.
-For example, Qwen3-32B attains an overall robustness score lower than that of the smaller - but architecturally similar - Qwen3-14B, and GPT-4.1-mini is outperformed by the even more compact GPT-4.1-nano.
-Across all experiments, the Qwen 3 family consistently demonstrates superior robustness, with Qwen3-8B even surpassing the considerably larger Llama-3.1-70B.
-These findings highlight the decisive roles of architectural design and training methodology.
-More analysis about each sub-metric is available in Appendix \ref{appsec:benchmark_results}.
+GPT-4.1 achieves a robustness score that surpasses those of its smaller models, GPT-4.1 mini and GPT-4.1 nano.
+A similar scaling-law is observed within the Llama 3.2 series: Llama-3.2-90B-Vision-Instruct exhibits a markedly higher robustness score than any other model.
+Surprisingly, it even surpasses closed models such as GPT series.
+However, size alone does not always reflects the robustness.
+For example, Qwen3-32B attains an overall robustness score lower than that of the smaller - but architecturally similar - Qwen3-8B and even Qwen3-4B.
+This phenomenon is widely observed across the Qwen3 family of models.
+The Qwen3 models consistently maintain a relatively high robustness score, even for smaller-scale variants such as the 4B model.
+In addition, compared with other robustness scores, the document score does not exhibit a significant improvement as model size increases; in fact, some models even show regression.
+This phenomenon primarily arises because larger models are more tended to answer directly with hallucination, even when they lack the ability to answer the question or given document does not contain the answer.
+In contrast, certain smaller models are more likely to decline questions that exceed their capabilities.
+Appendix \ref{appsec:perturbation_robust_analysis} will include more analysis on it.
+All of these findings highlight the decisive roles of architectural design and training methodology.
+More analysis about each sub-metric is available in Appendix \ref{appsec:detail_analysis}.